 The prosecution has a more limited right to appeal, too, but only if the magistrates have made an error of law or have acted in excess of jurisdiction.
-In practice, less than 3% of decisions in magistrates' courts are ever appealed.
 Individual magistrates do not hear cases on their own.
 They usually sit as one of a bench of three magistrates, together with a qualified legal adviser who is there to advise them on points of law and procedure.